 Child Justice Act of 2008

-The Child Justice Act, 2008 (Act 75 of 2008) promotes and protects the constitutional rights of children in conflict with the law.
+The Child Justice Act of 2008 promotes and protects the constitutional rights of children in conflict with the law.
 The Act provides special measures, designed to break the cycle of crime and restore in these children a lifestyle that is law-abiding and productive.

 The department established governance structures to ensure the effective intersectoral implementation of the Act.
 Nine provincial child justice forums are coordinating and monitoring the implementation of the Act at provincial level.